MetPX/sarracenia/doc/Admin.rst

   34 4 * * * root find /var/www/html -mindepth 1 -maxdepth 1  -type d -regex '/var/www/html/[0-9][0-9][0-9][0-9][0-9][0-9][0-9][0-9]' -mtime +1 | xargs rm -rf

 where the +1 can be replaced by the number of days to retain. ( would have preferred to use [0-9]{8}, but it would appear that find's regex syntax does not include repetitions. )

+Note that the logs will clean up themselves, by default after 5 days they will be discarded.
+Can shorten to a single day by adding *logrotate 1* to default.conf.

 Startup
 ~~~~~~~